Avelanda/textaugment/README.md

 ## You have just found TextAugment.

 TextAugment is a Python 3 library for augmenting text for natural language processing applications.
-TextAugment stands on the giant shoulders of [NLTK](https://www.nltk.org/), [Gensim v3.x](https://radimrehurek.com/gensim/), and [Googletrans](https://py-googletrans.readthedocs.io) and plays nicely with them.
+TextAugment stands on the giant shoulders of [NLTK](https://www.nltk.org/), [Gensim](https://radimrehurek.com/gensim/), and [Googletrans](https://py-googletrans.readthedocs.io) and plays nicely with them.

 ## Acknowledgements
 Cite this [paper](https://link.springer.com/chapter/10.1007%2F978-3-030-57321-8_21) when using this library.
 [Arxiv Version](https://arxiv.org/abs/1907.03752)